Arterial Supply

 Arterioles

-Arterioles represent the smallest branches of the arterial system and function as the principal regulators of blood flow into capillary networks.
-Their walls contain only a few layers of smooth muscle cells, but these cells exert a powerful influence on vascular resistance.
+Arterioles are the smallest branches of the arterial system and function as the primary resistance vessels regulating blood flow into capillary networks.
+Their walls consist of a thin tunica media with one to a few layers of smooth muscle cells, yet these cells exert a disproportionate influence on vascular resistance and systemic blood pressure.

 Capillaries